-- DNSSpy.io checks your DNS settings and SSL certificate configuration.
-It gives you feedback on what to improve.
+- DNSSpy.io and Mozilla’s Observatory check your DNS settings and SSL certificate configuration.
+They give you detailed feedback on what to improve.
 Since we are focussing on Ecommerce here, you should really have a SSL certificate in place for the sake of security of your customer’s payment credentials.

 - (Optional) New Relic APM which can be used even in its free trial mode to get detailed insights into any application not exclusively for WordPress & WooCommerce sites.
 It shows PHP Performance metrics, DB performance, Plugin compute times, it even tells which Hooks and Filters are most time consuming, which errors occur.
 It requires a server side installation, though.